noahkw/acmetk/docs/installation.rst

 .. code-block:: bash

-   # Log into user acme_broker and change dir to its home directory
+   # Log into user acmetk and change dir to its home directory
-   sudo su acme_broker
+   sudo su acmetk
    cd
    # Create the virtual environment and activate it
    python -m venv venv